Thomas Stanton Lambert: Assassination and reprisals

 In January 1919, the First Dáil, which was dominated by members of the Irish republican Sinn Féin political party, convened at Mansion House in Dublin and declared Ireland independent from both the United Kingdom and the British Empire.
 This resulted in what is now called the Irish War of Independence, which was fought from 1919 to 1922.

 In early 1921, the First Dáil's paramilitary wing, the Irish Republican Army (IRA), learned that Col.-Com.
 Lambert often travelled by motorcar to play tennis with other British Army officers at Midges House, near Coosan.
-Meanwhile, IRA Director of Intelligence and legendary guerilla warfare strategist Michael Collins had been determined to secure the release of Irish Volunteers General Seán Mac Eoin ever since the latter been captured by the British in March 1921.
+Meanwhile, IRA Director of Intelligence and guerilla warfare strategist Michael Collins had been determined to secure the release of Irish Volunteers General Seán Mac Eoin since the latter had been captured by the British in March 1921.
 Collins knew that, if a British officer of the same rank were also captured, General Mac Eoin could be released as part of a prisoner exchange.
 For this reason, Lambert was selected for abduction and orders were accordingly dispatched to the IRA flying column based in Tubberclare, which was part of the Athlone Brigade.